Managing HPE BIOS resources

 [earlier](/docs/redfishservices/ilos/supplementdocuments/biosdoc/#default-bios-attributes),

-these user defined Bios attributes are stored in
+these user-defined Bios attributes are stored in

-member of the BaseConfigs[]
+the `default.user` member of the `BaseConfigs[]`

 NOTE

-URI that can be
+under the `/redfish/v1/Sytems/1/Bios/Oem/Hpe/Baseconfigs` URI that can be

 customized as mentioned earlier in this documentation section.

-The following example retrieves the default user defined Bios attributes from an HPE iLO 6.
+The following example retrieves the default user-defined Bios attributes

 GET /redfish/v1/systems/1/bios/Oem/Hpe/BaseConfigs/